tartley/belter/README.md

 * e2e test which builds the executable, runs with --selftest
 * put source into a src folder install using `pip install --no-deps -e .`
-* bodies are also added to pymunk
+* shapes are also added to pymunk
 * world.update calls pymunk.step
-* results of pymunk.step are used for render positions and orientations
+* pymunk.step results are used to update items' position and orientation
 * starfield v1
 * bodies are rendered as an outline, with a black interior
 * Render.get_packed_vertices: struct.pack on asterisked iterable must be slow.